It’s never 'if' but always 'when'

 But who are these embittered women who stubbornly refuse to take advantage of the miracle of life?
 Hold on, they are not necessarily single women, women with an unhappy childhood or who have an aversion to babies.
 No, these are women who have simply thought carefully about their choice, whether they are cat lovers, couples or fans of other people's toddlers.

-Women who don't want children don't need to justify their choice, it's a personal decision that belongs to them.
+Women who don't want families don't need to justify their choice, it's a personal decision that belongs to them.
 Although, very often they do it because the pressure is unbearable and it must be said that they have many good arguments.
 The choice not to reproduce is not a provocation or a delirium resurgent from adolescence.
 No, it is a deep and permanent questioning about oneself, one's life, desires, needs, emotions and feelings.
 There is no need to be astonished upon learning this or to look shocked whilst probing for justifications.
-Not wanting a child is a strong will, a deep (no) desire which implies, like any choice, things to lose and things to gain.
+Not wanting to procreate is a strong will, a deep (no) desire which implies, like any choice, things to lose and things to gain.

 In fact, it would be good to understand that the word woman is not synonymous with mom.
 In fact, women can be happy and blossom without becoming a parent and vice versa.
-Not having children is a personal choice that every woman should be able to make, so on that note, let’s decide to leave all of these ladies alone!
+Not having a family is a personal choice that every woman should be able to make, so on that note, let’s decide to leave all of these ladies alone!

-You've already realized that this question is never asked of women or couples who are expecting a child or expressing their desire to be parents.
+You've already realized that this question is never asked of women or couples who are expecting a baby or expressing their desire to be parents.
 Yet the importance of this question is paramount, but since having children seems to be a necessary step, too few people really question their desire and what drives them to act on it.
 A little more questioning and less judgment would be a good start for more acceptance, don't you think?

 We think you'd also like: